 WELCOME TO DOCLANDS

-On this page, you will find information designed to help you navigate the Festival process.
+If your film has been accepted to screen at DocLands, you will find information designed to help you navigate the Festival process on this page.

 Dan Zastrow, Print Traffic/Media Manager — [email protected]

 Acceptable formats for exhibition are 35mm and DCP ONLY.
 The filmmaker is responsible for any format transfers, although we are happy to provide information for various resources and technical support that may assist Festival participants to create Festival-quality DCPs.
 Please inquire if you’d like to take advantage of this information.

 - Filmmakers are responsible for providing an exhibition quality DCP.
 You must error-check your print for sound and image quality before shipping.
 Please make sure all technical information is correct on the confirmation form and that the print sent for exhibition matches the format listed.
 We schedule our program based on this information and exhibition formats have a direct impact on screening venues.